Fall 2015 Academic Calendar

 - June 1-July 15: Housing- available sublets from Bucerius students will be posted online

-- July 15: Deadline to submit visa papers: proof of health insurance & financial affidavit, copy of passport, separate sheet with your name, date and place of birth, current e-mail address, mailing address in Hamburg
+- July 15: Deadline to submit visa papers: proof of health insurance, biometric photo, financial affidavit, copy of passport, separate sheet with your name, date and place of birth, current e-mail address, mailing address in Hamburg

 - October 3: German Reunification Day (National Holiday)

 Click here for Fall course information.
-Fall 2014 courses will be posted in late March.
+Fall 2015 course descriptions will be posted in late March.

 Students are welcome to register for a German language course while at Bucerius, but note that credit from language courses does not transfer back toward your Georgetown JD.
 Please notify the Law Center's Office of Transnational Programs should you decide to register for a German language course.
 Students may also earn a Certificate in Management and Leadership for Lawyers by taking at least 4 specifically designated courses within the law curriculum.